axtck/spine/README.md

 ### Docker Compose

 For development purposes, Docker Compose is fully set up and works out of the box.
 Take a look at the `docker-compose.yml` file in `./` and change it to your needs.
+Make sure your `.env` file is correctly filled in (see steps above).

-To run the Docker Compose environment, run `npm run compose`.
+To run the Docker Compose environment run `npm run compose`.

 ### DevOps